Peridoto. La piedra del mes de Agosto.

 Peridot.
 The stone of the month for August.

-An extraterrestrial gem?
+An alien gem?

 It has a hardness of 6.5 to 7 on the Mohs scale.
 This means that it is relatively resistant to scratches and abrasions, but can still be susceptible to damage if exposed to strong impacts or subjected to excessive stress.

-It is found in various parts of the world, but the most important deposits are in countries such as Myanmar (Burma), the United States, Egypt, China, Pakistan and Australia.
+It is found in various parts of the world, but the most important deposits are found in countries such as Myanmar (Burma), the United States, Egypt, China, Pakistan and Australia.

 PROPERTIES

 In short, peridot is a fascinating gemstone that fuses beauty and unique properties.
-Its hardness and shine make it an ideal choice for use in jewelry, while its metaphysical qualities make it an amulet of good luck and protection.
-Whether worn as an ornament or as a spiritual tool, peridot certainly adds a special touch to the lives of those who own it.
+Its hardness and brilliance make it an ideal choice for use in jewelry, while its metaphysical qualities make it an amulet of good luck and protection.
+Whether worn as an ornament or a spiritual tool, peridot certainly adds a special touch to the lives of those who own it.

 Astrological association: Virgo, Leo, Scorpio and Sagittarius